 Welcome!
-This website provides information about my work.
-I am a Visiting Assistant Professor of Religion at High Point University.
-I like to think, write, and teach about the meaning of Christian rituals and social practices.
+This website provides information about my work as a theologian and ethicist.
+I teach, think, and write about the meaning of Christian rituals and social practices.
 I study how ancient Christians like the apostle Paul or the fifth century north African bishop Augustine thought about Jesus and how those thoughts are still important in light of what we have learned and how the world has changed.

 I started asking these kinds of questions partly because when I was a kid, I didn’t like it when authorities felt arbitrary, and my mom told me that it was always okay to ask why.
 So I guess I became a theologian by working my way up—past parents and teachers—to ask the biggest and most important questions I could ask of the highest authority possible.

 In addition to theology, I love literary fiction, I’m a political junky, and I read a wide range of non-theological works like political theory, gender and queer theory, ancient history, and philosophy.